biopragmatics/bioregistry/docs/CONTRIBUTING.md

 individual in the same spirit as this policy, and that the ORCID service should not be abused to represent any non-individual.

+In addition to the primary responsible contact person, the Bioregistry has structured fields for additional contact methods, such as:

+- `contact_page` for annotating the URL of a web-based contact form

 #### Review of New Prefix Requests

 Review of new prefix requests is handled by the Bioregistry Review Team, whose